sada498/node-express-docker/README.md

         npm  init

+  npm init
-'npm init' will download required node modules for the application
+ will download required node modules for the application

  check the application working